 - at a Macmillan coffee morning at the Grosvenor House Apartments on Park Lane, London

-- at the Inspiration Awards for Women at Cadogan Hall in Chelsea, London
+- at the Inspiration Awards for Women at Cadogan Hall in Chelsea, London, raising money for Breakthrough Breast Cancer

 - at the Pink Ribbon Ball – the Breast Cancer Campaign charity’s flagship event in the Dorchester Hotel ballroom, Park Lane, London